 Do I look like a Fin?
-When I got on the plane in Amsterdam there were a lot of women with thin blonde hair just like mine, I felt right at home, haha.
+When I got on the plane in Amsterdam there were a lot of women with thin blonde hair just like mine and I felt right at home, haha.

 I’ve also done one of those genetic testing kits and my report says I’m 99% Finnish.

 Our dear friends of the family, Paivi (below right) and her sweet daughter Emma (below left) toured us all over Helsinki this weekend.
 My cousin Elara (who lives in Vernon and owns this Yoga Studio) was with us too!

 Finland is NOT experiencing the Saharan heat wave the rest of Europe is, but we’re watching the news and if you’re there, I sure hope you’re okay!
 That kind of heat in countries without air is so scary!!

 Stay tuned for more pics and if you’re interested you can follow along on my Instagram stories here.